 Your sellers and mostly your customers can run your business to the ground in one day over your poor attitude to them (not that they can’t do this even when you’re good to them but the chances a lower).

 Be good to everyone you do business with.
 If your goods are not yet on ground be all out and tell them.
-Be a man of your words.
+Be a man or woman of your words.
 If you owe them one thing or the other (bonuses and the likes) due to contract promises, fulfill all this.

 Be truthful to your customers.